-The PIP indicates that it will likely take 3 drilling seasons to drill and test a deep-water well on EL447.
-Therefore, if as the possible program schedule in the PIP indicates, the first deep slope Beaufort Sea well is completed in 2022, a second drillship and its icebreakers may be acquired and ready to start deep-water drilling by about 2025.
-However, the timeframe for a second deep-water drillship to start drilling in the Beaufort may be significantly extended should the first well fail to discover significant oil reserves.
+IORVL in their submission to the NEB titled "Submission Regarding the Relief Well Policy for Offshore Drilling in the Arctic, March 2010" states that it will likely take 3 drilling seasons to drill and test a deep-water well at Ajurak (EL446).
+Therefore, if a new or retrofitted Arctic class drillship initiates drilling in 2018 and completes drilling the first successful deep slope Beaufort Sea well in 2021, a second drillship and its icebreakers may be commissioned and ready to start deep-water drilling by 2025.
+However, the timeframe for a second deep-water drillship to start drilling in the Beaufort may be significantly extended should the first deep slope well prove to be dry.